On the convergence analysis of a hybrid numerical method for multicomponent transport in porous media: Conclusions

 \section{Conclusions}

-Recently, in Daripa \& Dutta~\cite{DD2017} a hybrid method for solving a two-phase two-component flow through porous media has been proposed and implemented in two-dimensions.
-The hybrid method uses a non-traditional discontinuous finite element method for solving the elliptic equation and a time implicit finite difference method based modified method of characteristics for solving the transport equations.
-Numerical results obtained there are in excellent agreement with the physics of flow as well as with exact solutions when available.
-Numerical results are also found to converge under mesh refinement.
-In this paper, we perform numerical analysis of the method to prove convergence by considering a reduced system, namely two-phase one component porous media flow in one-dimension.
-The novelty in the paper is the consideration of the transport equation for one component in the proof which significantly complicates the analysis previously performed by others \cite{DR1982,D1983} without any component.
-Basic ideas of the proof can be extended to two-dimensions and to two-components which has been discussed in the paper but needless to say, the extension will be even more involved technically as one can see from the proof for the case presented in this paper.
+In Daripa \& Dutta~\cite{DD2017}, a hybrid numerical method was proposed for solving a two-phase two-component flow problem in porous media and was applied to successfully solve some relevant two-dimensional problems.
+The hybrid method uses a non-traditional discontinuous finite element method for solving the elliptic equation and a time-implicit finite difference method in combination with the modified method of characteristics for solving the transport equations.
+Numerical results presented there are in excellent agreement with the physics of flow as well as with exact solutions when available, and are also demonstrated to converge under mesh refinement.
+In this paper, we perform numerical analysis of the method to establish convergence by considering a reduced system, namely two-phase, one-component porous media flow in one-dimension.
+The novelty in the paper is the consideration of the single component system of transport equations which significantly complicates the analysis previously performed by others \cite{DR1982,D1983} without any component.
+Basic ideas of the proof can be extended to two-dimensions and to two-component systems as discussed in this article but needless to say, a complete study will be even more technically involved and beyond the scope of this work.

-In the analysis presented here, the convergence behavior of the MMOC based finite difference part of this hybrid numerical method has been studied.
-An optimal order $O(h)$ error for the pressure gradient obtained by the finite element part has been assumed and this has been numerically validated in \cite{HWW2010}.
+In the analysis presented here, the convergence behavior of the MMOC-FD part of this hybrid numerical method has been studied.
+An optimal order $O(h)$ error has been assumed for the pressure gradient obtained by the finite element part, which had been numerically validated in \cite{HWW2010}.
 Using this result, $L^2$ error estimates of the wetting phase saturation $s$ and the component concentration $c$ have been computed.
 Numerical experiments have been performed to simulate two-phase one-component flow in a quarter five-spot geometry.
-The $L^2$ error norm of $s$ and the $L^\infty$ error norm of the velocity obtained numerically have been used to verify our theoretical error estimates.
+The $L^2$ error norm of the saturation $s$ and the $L^\infty$ error norm of the velocity obtained numerically have been used to verify the theoretical error estimates.
 These $L^2$ and $L^\infty$ error norms have been also used to demonstrate the numerical convergence of the method as well as the order of accuracy with spatial grid refinement and the convergence rates with respect to the time step refinement.